Kirael12/cardano-node-audit/README.md

 # Cardano-Audit-Coincashew

-These script audits Cardano Node setup with Coincashew guide.
-It can be run on any Cardano setup, but will only perfom security checks.
+This script audits Cardano Node setup with Coincashew guide.
+It can be run on any non-Coincashew Cardano setup, but it will only perfom security checks.

 It runs the following checks :